J4cko16/High-Scale-Web-Application-Solution-AWS/README.md

 ![step 2 2](https://github.com/J4cko16/High-Scale-Web-Application-Solution-AWS/assets/102924228/27286c5a-a8cf-4dd0-9030-152c2a10e6df)

 # Step 3 (Creating an Auto Scaling Group):
 Using Amazon EC2 I created an auto scaling group.
 The auto scaling group creates or removes instances based on how strong the load is on your webservers CPU.
 My auto scaling group goes based on a unit scale and I have the minimum strength at 1 unit and the max at 300.
 My desired capacity is 4 units.
 With my desired capacity at 4 units it allows for a semi-strong web application at all times and can change based on the load to up to 300 units.
 I have no minimum or maximum on my instance type requirements allowing for any of my instances to be scaled very high.
 I have a health check that checks for EC2 and ELB with a grace period of 300 making sure the only instances that are working are running and terminating any instances that are unused or not working.
+For the "Lab Instances" I made, I created t1.micros since they're the cheapest of the instance types.
+Due to the max unit strenth being at 300, 50 or so t1 instances will be created allowing for much more than 5,000 users and for scaling to balence the CPU load between 50 instances instead of just the 1.

 ![step 3 1](https://github.com/J4cko16/High-Scale-Web-Application-Solution-AWS/assets/102924228/aeebf252-c686-48d5-bee2-bf3579604fd5)